Blog

 Cons of NetSuite ERP

-First, let’s rip off the band-aid and talk about the potential roadblocks you might run into.
+Now it’s time to rip off the band-aid and talk about the potential roadblocks you might run into.
+Pay attention to our pro tips that can help you navigate these challenges!

 1. Subscription pricing can change over time

 A big draw of NetSuite’s subscription pricing model is that you can spread out the spend over time, rather than having a big lump sum payment up front.
-You also get a bit more flexibility to add or remove users as needed and your subscription price will increase or decrease accordingly.
+You also get a bit more flexibility to add/remove users as needed, and your subscription price will adjust accordingly.

 You also have flexibility to implement your NetSuite solution in phases and only pay for bundles (or modules) as you implement them.
 With each new bundle you add, you’ll see an increase in your subscription price.
 In some cases, you could be forced to purchase a new feature bundle just to access one piece of functionality that you need.
 Rather than paying for 90% of what you don’t need, just to get the 10% that you do, work with your NetSuite partner to see if there’s an opportunity to customize your system to get the functionality you need.
 It could end up being more cost-effective.